mvysny/mvysny.github.io/_posts/2024-2-21-vaadin-invalid-json-1.md

 the first message sent over Vaadin Push looks like this: `41|52a917c0-9c19-455a-a0d4-b155f46a3ed3|0|X|`.
 Pay attention to the end of the message: the `0|X` configures the heartbeat padding to the `X` character.
 Vaadin then configures Atmosphere to the 'X' padding character, causing Atmosphere to automatically ignore `1|X` messages.
+It could be that your server sends a different padding character, e.g. `A` but then proceeds to send `1|X` heartbeat messages, which then get passed to Vaadin, which then fails since Vaadin expects the UIDL JSON document.

 ## Double-wrapped messages